 Guided introduces soft emphasis after a timed delay.

+Confirmed creates persistent visual stability.
+The guided state is expressed through a soft orange glow.
 The glow is diffused and gradual — never abrupt, never flashing.
 It appears after a short delay to avoid perceived urgency.

 It functions as directional guidance, similar to how a service desk representative subtly indicates the next step with a gesture.
 It does not command action.
 It suggests sequence.

+When the user selects an element, the glow transitions into a persistent outline.
+The outline remains visible to anchor the decision in memory.
 This sequence is universal.
 It does not change per screen.
+Predictable state behavior reduces cognitive overhead and reinforces trust.
 The same pattern — voice in, glow out, confirm — is designed to work across the entire app.
 Every flow.
 Every step.
 One consistent language of guidance.
-Because trust only works if it's consistent.
+Because trust only works if it’s consistent.

 This experience is slower.